-To enhance the likelihood of success in such a complex undertaking, the NI requires that training centres provide a written statement of the centre's training methodology.
-This requires the centre to develop a written statement explaining the system of methods and principles that they intend to follow as they plan, design, assess and evaluate the effectiveness of the training/learning that takes place at their centre.
+To enhance the likelihood of success in such a complex undertaking, The NI requires that training centres provide a written statement of the centre's training methodology.
+This requires the centre's managers to develop a written statement explaining the system of methods and principles that they intend to follow as they plan, design, assess and evaluate the effectiveness of the training/ learning that takes place at their centre.

 As with any model course published by IMO, this Accreditation and Certification Scheme Standard needs to meet certain non-negotiables: the amount of teaching time required for each course; student/instructor/equipment ratios; the learning objectives for each course and standardised assessments.
-However, your choice of training methods depends on what fits your centre including your centre's educational philosophy, classroom demographic and mission statement and the teaching skills of your instructors.
+However, a centre's choice of training methods depends on what suits that centre, including its' educational philosophy, classroom demographic and mission statement and the teaching skills of its instructors.

-This will possibly require some research and thought on the part of your centre.
-By the nature of simulator-based training with adults there are certain choices that have more or less been made for your centre.
-The training you provide will most likely be student-centered, using inquiry-based and cooperative learning to varying degrees.
+This will possibly require some research and thought by the centre's managers.
+By the nature of simulator-based training with adults, there are certain choices that are inevitable. for any centre.
+The training it provides will most likely be student-centered, using inquiry-based and cooperative learning to varying degrees.

-However, the framework in which these activities are carried out is still open to you.
-Your centre may choose to base your training on the universally known Bloom's Taxonomy.
-Or you might decide that the SOLO or Fink's taxonomies suit your particular centre better.
+However, centre managers can decide the framework in which these activities are carried.
+They may choose to base their training on the universally-known Bloom's Taxonomy.
+Or they might decide that the SOLO or Fink's taxonomies suit their particular centre better.

-The nature of simulator training lends itself to formative assessment, as the instructor must continually gauge student reaction to the exercises, he/she has prepared in order to continuously adapt them to the performance levels of the students.
-If your centre uses formative assessment, how does the centre document this and ensure objectivity across all the instructors?
+The nature of simulator training lends itself to formative assessment, as the instructor must continually gauge student reaction to the exercises they have prepared in order to continuously adapt them to students' performance levels.
+If a centre uses formative assessment, how does it document this and ensure objectivity across all the instructors?
 As all DP students are adults, what strategies does the centre employ to address the specific needs of adult learners?
-In addressing this question your instructors should become familiar with the term andragogy.
+In addressing this question, instructors should become familiar with adult learning theory, known as the term 'andragogy'.

-Below you will find brief descriptions of these terms with links to references where appropriate.
-You will also find a list of recommended reading and references.
+Brief descriptions of these terms are provided below, with links to references where appropriate, along with a list of recommended reading and references.

-This information is not exhaustive; if there are learning taxonomies, training methods etc. that your centre wishes to use that are not mentioned here, that is perfectly fine.
-That is why we ask that you make a written statement of what they are.
-This serves not only to inform the NI auditors who visit the centre but is valuable for the instructors who work at the centre.
+This information is not exhaustive; centres are free to use learning taxonomies and training methods that are not mentioned here, but details should be provided in a written statement.
+This serves not only to inform The NI auditors who visit the centre but is valuable for the instructors who work at the centre.

-2.2 IMPORTANT TERMS
+2.2 Important terms

-2.2.1 STUDENT-CENTRED LEARNING
+2.2.1 Student-centred learning

-While teachers are an authority figure in this model, teachers and students play an equally active role in the learning process.
+While teachers are authority figures in this model, they and their students play an equally active role in the learning process.
 The teacher's primary role is to coach and facilitate student learning and overall comprehension of material.
 Student learning is measured through both formal and informal forms of assessment, including group projects, student portfolios, and class participation.
 Teaching and assessment are connected; student learning is continuously measured during teacher instruction.

-2.2.2 INQUIRY-BASED LEARNING
+2.2.2 Inquiry-based learning

-Inquiry-based learning is a teaching method that focuses on student investigation and hands-on learning.
+Inquiry-based learning is a teaching method that focuses on student investigation and handson learning.
 In this method, the teacher's primary role is that of a facilitator, providing guidance and support for students through the learning process.
 Inquiry-based learning falls under the student-centered approach, in that students play an active and participatory role in their own learning process.

-2.2.3 COOPERATIVE LEARNING
+2.2.3 Cooperative learning